sagemath/grant-europe/Needs.rst

 - Documentation

 Issues in Sage:
-- Some serious cleanup is needed / cost of maintaining backward compatibility
+- Some serious cleanup is needed that will cause backward incompatibility
+- Some serious cleanup everywhere to make the code maintainable
 - Semantic of symbolic calculations
 - Lack of modularity
 - Fine control on which component is used to do a given calculation
+- Sage as a library, both for other Python and non Python projects
+- Standard packaging system for Sage as a distribution that can be replaced by that provided by the operating system
+- Python 3

+Adding semantic to handles to objects stored in other systems (adapter infrastructure to propagate category/ontologies information)

 Analysis with large data in computational physics